uidaholib/main-web-redesign_draft/content/covid19/impact.md

 ----------

-## Collections and Services (Closures)
+## Collections and Service

-The [Gary Strong Curriculum Center]({{ '/services/curriculumcenter.html' | relative_url }}) will be closed to the public with services available online only.
+The [Gary Strong Curriculum Center]({{ '/services/curriculumcenter.html' | relative_url }}) will reopened with limited hours, Monday through Thursday 9:00am - 12:00pm.

+[Special Collections & Archives]({{ '/special-collections/' | relative_url }}) and its Reading Room are by appointment only.
+See [Reading Room Rules]({{ '/special-collections/rules.html#reading-room-reopening' | relative_url }}) for details of SPEC reopening.
+Many of the unique materials held by Special Collections & Archives are discoverable via our [digital collections](https://www.lib.uidaho.edu/digital/).
+The rest of our holdings can be searched via Archives West or the [Special Collections website](https://www.lib.uidaho.edu/special-collections/).

 [The MILL]({{ '/mill/' | relative_url }}), [The Studio]({{ '/studio/' | relative_url }}), and [CDIL](https://cdil.lib.uidaho.edu/) will be closed until face to face classes resume.

-[Special Collections & Archives]({{ '/special-collections/' | relative_url }}) and its Reading Room are closed to the public.

-- Many of the unique materials held by Special Collections & Archives are discoverable via our [digital collections](https://www.lib.uidaho.edu/digital/).
-The rest of our holdings can be searched via Archives West or the [Special Collections website](https://www.lib.uidaho.edu/special-collections/).
-- For assistance, please contact our Special Collections staff via email (<libspec@uidaho.edu>).
-- Reproduction requests for items not already digitized will be extremely limited due to staff availability.
-Permissions to use Special Collections materials will be determined on a case-by-case basis.

 #### Resource Sharing

-The Interlibrary Loan office is currently closed to the public, but services are available during normal operating hours online via email.
+The Interlibrary Loan office will be reopened during library hours.
+Services are also available during normal operating hours online via email.
 Resource sharing is currently limited to electronic delivery due to library closures across the country.

 **Summit**